-Many repair stations and service centers are using DynaVibe to offer prop balancing and vibration analysis services, adding a nice revenue stream to their bottom line.
+Many repair stations and service centers are using DynaVibe to offer prop balancing and vibration analysis services, adding a nice revenue stream to their bottom line and a valuable service to their customers.
 We’ve shared some of their stories on this blog: KSFB Aircraft Maintenance Center, Stillwater Aircraft Services, Base Leg Aviation and Skywest Aviation to name just a few.

 We’ve collected some insight from listening to how our MRO customers are using DynaVibe to let us share the good, better and best ways to use DynaVibe to boost service revenues, grow your business and create happier customers in the process.
 Here is what we have learned:

 Simply adding “Dynamic Propeller Balancing” services to your menu of service offerings is a good thing.
 You’ll gain some business specifically because some customers need their propellers balanced, and when they learn you offer these services, they'll come to you for them.
 Promoting the fact that you offer prop balancing and vibration analysis (something the DynaVibe GX2 can do) will generate some new service revenue for you.
 While this approach will generate some service revenue, it is a passive approach as it depends on the customer seeking a provider of these services.